melodyma/wai-tutorials/source/navigation/flyout.html.erb.md

 ### Improve keyboard support

-To improve Keyboard support, the decision has to be made if the top-level menu item should serve as a toggle for the menu for all users or be a link itself.
-Don’t just open the submenu as soon as the focus enters the parent menu item, as that would mean a keyboard user tediously needs to step through all the submenu links to get to the next top-level item.
+To improve keyboard support, consider whether the top-level menu item should serve as a toggle for the menu for all users or be a link itself.
+If the submenu is opened as soon as the focus enters the parent menu item, then a keyboard user needs to step tediously through all the submenu links to reach the next top-level item.

 #### Toggle submenu using the top-level menu item